pauldwhitman/uaegoldenvisa/README.md

 ## Stage 2: Apply for GV
 Once you have a GV nomination, you can proceed to apply (and hopefully receive!) a GV.
 This is the most complex stage where people get stuck.
 You can start this process by engaging a PRO, or submitting an application yourself through the ICA Smart Services web portal.

-### Formal ICA process name
-`VISA - GOLDEN RESIDENCE - PERSONS WHO ARE TALENTED PIONEERS - ISSUE NEW VISA`.

 ### Who can do this?
-PRO or you.
+PRO or you (through ICA website).

 ### Process
-Once you have uploaded the correct documentation, ICA will analyse your request.
+You need to go to the ICA website and submit a request of type `VISA - GOLDEN RESIDENCE - PERSONS WHO ARE TALENTED PIONEERS - ISSUE NEW VISA` after which ICA will analyse your request.
 If everything is ok with your submission, it will reach _Awaiting Visa/Residency Cancellation_.
 If not, you request will go in a loop of _Returned for modification_ -> _Re-submitted_ until it is correct or it has been returned 3 times (_Rejected_).
 If it has been rejected, you must pay the AED 354.57 application fee again to restart stage 2.
 It is not uncommon for an application to be rejected, so do not panic if this occurs.
 It does not count against you.
 ![Process for applying for a GV](./images/process-gv.png)
 <p align="center">
   <i>Illustration of Apply for GV process</i>